morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 * * *

 In the previous article, I wrote about [5 things to do in the first week]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/).
-This time I want to zoom out and tell you about what to focus on **in the first month as QA Lead in a startup.**
+This time I want to zoom out and tell you about what to focus on **in the first month as a QA Lead in a startup.**

 Imagine this: after one month, you are already a well-recognised part of the team.
 You have proven your attitude, your skills and your character.
 You have shown your work and you are respected for your contribution.
 People are keen to help you achieve your vision and they support you by executing testing tasks.